6C1/cthulhu/README.md

 ## Implementation

-CTHULHU will be implemented in ANSI C.
+CTHULHU will be implemented in C, adhering to the ISO/IEC 9899:1999 standard.